reinh/notes/posts/2014-07-25-recommended-reading-material.markdown

     Everyone should read this book.

 # Haskell

-Learn You a Haskell [@lipovača2011learn]
-  ~ Recommended as a first introduction to Haskell.
-Focuses on typeclasses.
-    A bit short and should be followed up with a more thorough introductory text like those listed below.

 Introduction to Functional Programming using Haskell [@Bird98:Introduction] ~ One of the best introductory books on programming ever written.